MohamadNematizadeh/detect_dice/README.md

 # detect dice 🎲
 detect_dice is a simple and fast dice detection library made in Python based on cv2(opencv.
-This library allows you to perform dice detection operations on images for you
+This library allows you to perform dice detection operations on images for you)🎲

 ## Install